 With selections such as Donkey Kong, Ms. Pac man, and Mortal Kombat II, Cobra Arcade Bar features over 40 custom-made arcade cabinets with ever-changing games alongside 14 craft beers on tap.
 Video game themed signature cocktails such as Princess Peach or Crazy Kong take the bar by storm, but Cobra also offers a selection of nonalcoholic drinks for those who just want to play some games.

 Chico Malo embraces “bad boy” with an edgy, bold menu boasting with Mexican and South American flavors, paired with carefully cultivated lineup of signature cocktails.
 Chico Malo transforms their chic and stylish eatery into an elevated food and drink experience located in the center of downtown Phoenix.

 Established in the Roosevelt Row Art’s District in Downtown Phoenix, The Churchill is a locally infused and community-driven gathering place, made up of a 9,000 square foot courtyard intended for dining, drinking, socializing, pop-up art galleries, and more.
 The Churchill is home to ten small local businesses that focus their efforts on collaboration.
-Alcohol vendors include The Brill (local, craft beer and cocktails), Savage Bottle Shop (wine shop), and The Pobrecito (tropical vibe cocktails).
+Alcohol vendors include The Brill (local, craft beer and cocktails) and Savage Bottle Shop (wine shop).

 The Vig Fillmore

 With five locations throughout the valley (3 in Phoenix, 2 in Scottsdale), this upscale neighborhood tavern is best known for it’s unique but affordable menu items, mix of live music and DJs and of course, craft cocktails.
 The Vig Fillmore is in the heart of downtown with an expansive patio, typically dominated by local residents as well as downtown ASU students.